 The operational reality of a large 3PL is that consequential events happen continuously, at all hours, and often in rapid sequence.
 A trailer arrives late at a dock, creating a downstream ripple through pick schedules and outbound load plans.
 A carrier reports a delay on a high-priority shipment, triggering SLA exposure that requires customer notification and exception management.
 An inventory scan reveals a quantity discrepancy that, if unresolved within hours, will generate an incorrect replenishment order.
 Each of these events has a detection window: the period between when the event occurs and when it is visible to the systems and people who need to respond to it.

 In a batch ETL architecture, the detection window is defined by the batch cadence.
-An event that occurs at 11:00 PM is not visible to analytical systems until the next morning's batch run completes—potentially 8–12 hours later.
+An event that occurs at 11:00 PM remains hidden from analytical systems until the next morning's batch run completes, potentially 8-12 hours later.
 By that point, the downstream consequences of the original event have already compounded.
 The delayed trailer has disrupted a full day's pick schedule.
 The carrier delay has missed the notification window required by the client SLA.
 The inventory discrepancy has generated a purchase order that will take days to unwind.
-The cost of the detection lag is not the latency itself—it is the cascading operational failures that occur in the window when the problem was present but invisible.
+The real cost of detection lag comes from the operational failures that occur while the problem is present but invisible.

 Batch architectures also have a structural limitation for machine learning applications: they cannot feed real-time inference.
 A demand forecasting model that requires fresh feature data cannot operate on a nightly batch; it needs continuous feature updates.
 An anomaly detection model that should alert on a developing inventory discrepancy cannot operate on yesterday's data.
 Every ML use case that requires real-time inference is blocked by a batch data pipeline, regardless of how sophisticated the model is.